Rohto eye drops are generally safe for short-term, occasional use, but they can cause irritation, dryness, or more redness if overused or misused.

 The Importance of Following Usage Instructions

-Rohto packaging advises users not to exceed four applications per day.
-Ignoring this guideline increases the likelihood of side effects like rebound redness or chronic dryness.
-It’s also crucial not to use these drops as a substitute for treating underlying eye conditions such as infections or allergies.
+Many Rohto labels advise users to put 1 or 2 drops in the affected eye up to four times daily, depending on the product.
+Ignoring this guideline increases the likelihood of side effects like rebound redness or ongoing irritation.
+It’s also crucial not to use these drops as a substitute for treating underlying eye conditions such as infections, allergies, injuries, or chronic dry eye.

 If symptoms persist beyond a few days of appropriate use, consulting an eye care professional is necessary rather than self-medicating with additional doses.